 National Indigenous History Month

-Each June we acknowledge National Indigenous History Month and National Indigenous Peoples Day with opportunities to learn, engage, and celebrate.
+Each June we acknowledge National Indigenous History Month and National Indigenous Peoples Day (June 21) with opportunities to learn, engage, and celebrate.

-In collaboration with the Mamaway Wiidokdaadwin Primary Care Team from the Barrie Area Native Advisory CircleBarrie Native Friendship Centre, the Downtown Barrie BIA, and the Barrie Public Library, we celebrate the rich heritage, diverse cultures, and significant contributions of First Nations, Inuit, and Métis peoples with a variety of exciting programs throughout the month of June.
+In collaboration with the Mamaway Wiidokdaadwin Primary Care Team from the Barrie Area Native Advisory CircleBarrie Native Friendship Centre, the Downtown Barrie BIA, and the Barrie Public Library, we celebrate the rich heritage, diverse cultures, and significant contributions of First Nations, Inuit, and Métis peoples with a variety of programs throughout the month of June.

 Funded in part by the Government of Canada.